minitest/minitest/README.txt

 * Contains minitest/mock - a simple and clean mock system (35 lines!).
 * Incredibly small and fast runner, but no bells and whistles.

+== RATIONALE:

+See design_rationale.rb to see how specs and tests work in minitest.

 == REQUIREMENTS:

 + Ruby 1.8, maybe even 1.6 or lower.
 No magic is involved.